JasonLocklin/Dissertation/Prisms/Introduction.md

 ============================================================================================

-The previous chapter demonstrated that the working memory deficits observed in neglect are not constrained strictly to the spatial domain, and are unlikely to be a direct effect of an inability to utilize spatial attention --- either due to spatial attention deficits specifically, or an inability to access those networks for spatial rehearsal [@Awh2001].
+The previous chapter demonstrated that the working memory deficits observed in neglect are not constrained strictly to a an inability to utilize spatial attention [@Awh2001].
 This working memory deficit joins several perceptual deficits demonstrated in neglect that stand apart from the traditionally described deficits of spatial attention.